3dcitydb/3dcitydb-web-map/README.md

 Introduction
 -------
-The **3DCityDB-Web-Map-Client** is a web-based front-end for high-performance 3D visualization and interactive exploration of **arbitrarily large semantic 3D city models** and other geospatial data.
+The **3DCityDB-Web-Map** is a web-based application for high-performance 3D visualization and interactive exploration of **arbitrarily large semantic 3D city models** and other geospatial data.
 The client uses the [Cesium Virtual Globe](https://cesium.com/) as its 3D geo-visualization engine — based on HTML5 and WebGL — providing hardware-accelerated cross-platform rendering in